JacobWellner83/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a tree-like representation of the HTML elements on a webpage.
+The browser uses the HTML as a blueprint to build the DOM of what is represented as the webpage.

 2. What is an event?

+Events are user interactions which we use EventListeners to build responses for.
+Events include the vast majority of user inputs including keyboard and mouse inputs.

 3. What is an event listener?

+EventListeners respond to an event by executing a callback function which is referenced within them.

 4. Why would we convert a NodeList into an Array?

+We might convert a NodeList into an Array to take advantage of the many useful Array methods that a NodeList does not have.

 5. What is a component?

+Components are reusable structures composed of HTML, CSS and Javascript that are used throughout modern websites and applications.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [Yeah! ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product